C-Otto/rebalance-lnd/README.md

                         Amount of the rebalance, in satoshis.
-If not specified, the amount computed for a perfect rebalance will be used (up to the maximum of 4,294,967 satoshis)
+If not specified, the amount computed for a perfect rebalance will be used (up to the maximum of 4,294,967 satoshis) --max-fee-factor MAX_FEE_FACTOR
+                        (default: 10) Reject routes that cost more than x times the lnd default (base: 1000 msat, rate: 1 millionth msat) per hop on average
 ```

 ### List of channels